johnnybionic/microservices-queues-routes/hazelcast-server/README.md

 (as a VM argument).

+command line: mvn spring-boot:run -Dspring.profiles.active=demo

 The database is not populated, there are scripts in src/test/resources for this, or run the example client.

 An H2 console is available at

 http://localhost:8080/h2-console/

-Use  jdbc:h2:mem:hazelcast_store as the conenction, and 'sa' as the user (no password).
+Use  jdbc:h2:mem:hazelcast_store as the connection, and 'sa' as the user (no password).